PrometheusFree: Concurrent Detection of Laser Fault Injection Attacks in Optical Neural Networks: PrometheusFree Framework

 \subsection{Threat Model}

-Assuming that attackers can access SPAAs, this paper targets the threat model where attackers can locally inject single phase shift errors into arbitral phase shifters in SPAAs.
-Specifically, the attacker injects a phase error into one of phase shifters in an SPAA ($\theta$s and $\phi$s in Fig.~\ref{fig:mzi}c) during the inference operation of each input data.
-Considering the situation for mission-critical systems, attackers attempt to cause DNNs to misclassify the input data as random wrong categories for inducing serious damage to the systems.
+This paper assumes the attackers' motivation is to cause malfunctions in edge photonic computing systems.
+Fig.~\ref{fig:scenario} depicts the attack scenario.
+Considering mission-critical systems as the specific target, attackers attempt to force DNNs to misclassify the input data into random wrong categories thus inducing serious damage to the systems.
+Attackers access SPAAs implemented on an edge server and locally inject phase shift errors into arbitral phase shifters in SPAAs.
+Specifically, the attacker injects phase errors into phase shifters in an SPAA ($\phi$'s and $\theta$'s in Fig.~\ref{fig:mzi}) that remain operational throughout the entire inference process for each input data.